wagtail/wagtail/docs/advanced_topics/testing.md

 #### Custom Page models

-When creating customised Page models in fixtures, you will need to add both a `wagtailcore.page` entry, and one for your custom Page model.
+When creating customized Page models in fixtures, you will need to add both a `wagtailcore.page` entry, and one for your custom Page model.

 Let's say you have a `website` module which defines a `Homepage(Page)` class.